The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 2. Recognizing Psychological Defenses

-You must learn that you have been using some very clever unconscious psychological defenses to push out of awareness all the unpleasant and frightening emotions which hurt you as a child.
+Second, it will be important to learn that you have been using some very clever unconscious psychological defenses to push out of awareness all the unpleasant and frightening emotions which hurt you as a child.

 As one way to block out unpleasant and frightening emotions, many children block out any awareness of the situations that cause these emotions.
 Hence they can lose situational awareness and bodily awareness in the process.
 Maybe they always bump into things and have accidents.
 Maybe they cannot perceive the emotional cues given off by others, and so they will lack empathy.
 Maybe they cannot perceive the beauty of nature, and so they will lack wonder.
 Maybe they will develop eating disorders, such as anorexia or obesity.